Skip to footer content

 • Works with .NET Framework and .NET Core (via PDFSharpCore).

-• Lacks built-in high-level watermarking functions, requiring developers to manually implement features like opacity and rotation.
+• Does not include built-in high-level watermarking functions; developers implement features like opacity and rotation directly through the drawing API.

 Adding a Watermark with IronPDF